Gyanvlon/spring-boot-debezium-master-slave/README.md

 # Spring Boot Debezium - Master Slave Real Project Example

-### In this tutorial, we will explore how to implement Change Data Capture (CDC) in a master-slave architecture using Spring Boot and Debezium.
-This demonstration is targeted towards teenagers, developers, programmers, and students looking to expand their knowledge of CDC and its implementation in real-world scenarios.
+### In this demo, we will explore how to implement Change Data Capture (CDC) in a master-slave architecture using Spring Boot and Debezium.

 To implement Change Data Capture (CDC) in a master-slave architecture using Spring Boot and Debezium, you can follow these steps:

 Setting up the Database:
 Set up your database (e.g., MySQL, PostgreSQL) with the required tables.
-Ensure that binary logging is enabled in your database settings. 🛠️
+Ensure that binary logging is enabled in your database settings.

 Add Dependencies:
-In your Spring Boot project's pom.xml, add dependencies for Spring Boot, Debezium, and the database connector (e.g., debezium-connector-mysql). 📦
+In your Spring Boot project's pom.xml, add dependencies for Spring Boot, Debezium, and the database connector (e.g., debezium-connector-mysql).

 Configure Debezium:
 Configure Debezium in your Spring Boot application.
 This involves setting up properties like database connection details, CDC configuration, etc. Configure Debezium to use the appropriate connector for your database (e.g., MySQL, PostgreSQL).